w3f/Grants-Program/docs/RFPs/action_research_opengov.md

 | 6. | How are Treasury funding allocations impacting the ecosystem?
 | 7. | Other practical observations
 | 8. | Recommendations for further research or initiatives
-| 9. | Notes on the methodology/ies adopted in the course of this analysis
+| 9. | Notes on the methodology/ies adopted in the course of this review
-| 10. | Appendices of all materials and resources used in the course of this analysis
+| 10. | Appendices of all materials and resources used in the course of this review